 Are seniors required to attend a dress rehearsal?

 No. You will receive instructions during the "check in" process.
-You will line up and be seated by major.
+You will be seated by major.

 When do I need to arrive?

-All graduating seniors must arrive to their designated check-in area in the Rec Center 4:00 pm.
+All graduating seniors must arrive to their designated check-in area one hour before their scheduled ceremony.
 Please arrive at our Senior Recognition Ceremony dressed in your regalia.

 What do I need to do to check-in?